tebeka/nrsc/README.rst

 Status
 ======
 Current status of the code is "playing".
 Nothing really written.
-There's an example implementation in the `resources` directory and a web server in `hw.go`.
+There's an example implementation in the `playground` directory and a web server in `hw.go`.